-I’m not really one for travelling to the same destination multiple times, but Iceland is an exception.
+I’m not really one for travelling to the same destination multiple times, but Iceland is an exception (in fact, I can't wait to visit Iceland again now that as a family!).
 The country is so wonderfully mysterious; lava fields, volcanos, unusual cuisine, bird and whale watching, the northern lights, the Icelandic love for Eurovision and keeping their capital city beautiful- all of these things pulled on my heart strings and will without doubt, draw me back to Iceland at some point again in my lifetime.
 Perhaps I was somewhat naïve, but there were a number of things that surprised me when visiting Iceland that I would like to share with you in this post.

 To me, Iceland offered the ‘exotic’ that I am generally in search of when choosing a travel destination.
 The unusual food, the eye-catching natural attractions (seriously, how cool are the geysers!?), the colourful Scandinavian buildings filling the capital city- all of these things are far enough removed from my day-to-day experiences in the UK that visiting this destination happily satisfied my desires for something different and exotic.
 Yet, it wasn’t necessary to travel half way across the world to see these things- bonus!
 I took a three hour flight from London for just over £100 which made Iceland super accessible.
 The only other destination I’ve visited that was relatively close to home yet also offered the taste of ‘exotic’ that I yearn for was Marrakesh.
 So, with Iceland being one of only two destinations on my travel map which met the ‘near, yet far’ criteria, this gives it a big tick from me!